-What is a Transmission Swap?
+What is the purpose of a Transmission Swap?

 In simple terms, a transmission swap involves switching the transmission in your vehicle from the Original Equipment Manufacturer (OEM) or factory spec transmission to another that initially was not offered on the assembly line.
 Typically, when discussing the topic of swapping a transmission, it refers to an automatic to manual transmission swap.
 However, it also applies to any change for performance benefits.
 To understand better what these benefits might be, let’s look at a common transmission swap.

-In the Pursuit of Performance
+In Pursuit of Performance